Wormholes in $f(R,T)$ gravity satisfying the null energy condition with isotropic pressure: Introduction

 In $f(R,T)$ gravity, wormhole solutions were investigated in \cite{Azizi:2012yv}.
-These wormholes were found satisfying the NEC in some subspaces depending on the model parameter.
-This type of solutions have also investigated in \cite{Zubair:2016cde,Moraes:2016akv,Elizalde:2018frj,Elizalde:2018arz,Banerjee:2019wjj} with different physical inputs.
-Motivated by the article \cite{Cataldo:2016dxq}, our aim is to obtain the wormhole solutions with a single perfect fluid, i.e. a matter source with isotropic pressure.
-More specifically, we will specify the shape and redshift functions, and establish the possible existence of appropriate static wormhole configurations.
+These wormholes were found to satisfy the NEC in some subspaces depending on the model parameter.
+It is also noticeable that $f(R,T)$ wormholes are also sensitive depending on various types of form functions, such as $f(R,T) =R+\alpha R^2+\lambda T$ \cite{Sharma:2021jht}.
+The wormhole solutions have been studied depending on the various choice of coupling parameters $\alpha$ and $\lambda$, and showed that the violation of energy conditions are also avoidable \cite{Sharma:2021jht}.
+In this proceedings, wormhole solutions have also investigated in \cite{Zubair:2016cde,Moraes:2016akv,Elizalde:2018frj,Elizalde:2018arz,Banerjee:2019wjj,Shweta:2020fxs} with different physical inputs.
+Motivated by the article \cite{Cataldo:2016dxq}, we aim to obtain the wormhole solutions with a single perfect fluid, i.e. a matter source with isotropic pressure.
+More specifically, we will specify the shape and redshift functions and establish the possible existence of appropriate static wormhole configurations.

 This paper is organized as follows: In the next Sec. \ref{sec2}, we consider the relevant action and write out the gravitational field equations for $f(R,T)$ gravity.
 The detailed analysis field equations for the Morris-Thorne metric within the framework of $f(R,T)$ gravity is the subject of Sec. \ref{sec3}.
-Sec. \ref{sec4} is devoted for introducing specific redshift and shape functions to discuss wormhole geometry as well as energy conditions.
-Next, we transform the isotropic equation to a second-order homogeneous equation and found wormhole solution considering a specific shape function in \ref{sec5}, which does not violate the NEC .
-Finally, we provide concluding remarks in Sec. \ref{sec6}.
+Sec. \ref{sec4} is devoted to introducing specific redshift and shape functions to discuss wormhole geometry as well as energy conditions.
+Next, we transform the isotropic equation to a second-order homogeneous equation and found a wormhole solution considering a specific shape function in \ref{sec5}, which does not violate the NEC.
+In Sec. \ref{sec6}, we check the equilibrium condition for the obtained solutions.
+Finally, we provide concluding remarks in Sec. \ref{sec7}.

 We have used units which fix the speed of light and the gravitational constant via $c=G=1$.